 *Please note that all Medicare-related questions should be directed to the Ohio Senior Health Insurance Information Program (OSHIIP) within the department.
 Additional information can be found at Medicare.gov.OSHIIP: 1-800-686-1578

 1. How does the exchange affect my Medicare benefits?

 - It doesn't, the exchange does not play a role in Medicare.
 For more information, please contact OSHIIP.
 The exchange does not affect your Medicare coverage.
 No matter how you get Medicare, whether through Original Medicare or a Medicare Advantage Plan, you’ll still have the same benefits and security you have now, and you won’t have to make any changes.

 - It’s against the law for someone who knows that you have Medicare to sell you an exchange plan.

 2. Will the ACA affect my Medicare Supplement plan?

 No. However, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) provides that on or after January 1, 2020, a Medicare supplemental policy that provides coverage of the Part B deductible may no longer be sold or issued to a person newly eligible for Medicare.
 This means that benefit packages C and F will no longer be available to those newly eligible for Medicare and will instead be classified as D or G respectively.

 3. Will the exchange offer or provide information regarding Medicare Advantage products?

-No. Please note that during times in major reform, fraud flourishes.
-As the ACA is phased-in, be aware of con artists that might try to steal consumers’ money or identity through various health insurance schemes.
+No. Please note that during times of major reform, fraud flourishes.
+As the ACA is phased in, be aware of con artists that might try to steal consumers’ money or identity through various health insurance schemes.
 You will not receive a new Medicare card under the ACA, or a federal health care card.